What is Asthma?

 If you think you may have asthma, your doctor may perform some breathing tests, ask about your symptoms, and discuss any triggers that you know of.
 They may also measure your lung capacity using tests like spirometry or peak flow monitoring.

-Your doctor may also initially give you reliever medication to confirm that you do have asthma, as this medication should cause your symptoms to disappear.
+Your doctor may initially give you reliever medication to confirm that you do have asthma, as this medication should cause your symptoms to improve.

 Once diagnosed, you and your doctor can create an Asthma Action Plan that outlines the treatment that’s right for you.
 Depending on the severity and type of asthma you have, this plan may include:

-- Preventer medication – these are taken daily to reduce the symptoms of asthma and prevent the onset of an asthma attack, and are generally prescribed if you have more than two or three attacks per week.
+- Preventer medication – these are taken daily to reduce the symptoms of asthma and prevent the onset of an asthma attack.
 The most common type of preventer medication is inhaled corticosteroids.

-- Relievers – these are fast-acting medications that provide relief from the symptoms you experience when having an asthma attack.
+- Relievers – these are fast-acting medications that provide relief from the symptoms you experience when having an asthma attack (e.g. Ventolin).
 The medicine helps to relax the muscles around your airways so you can breathe more easily.

 The way you take your medication may vary depending on your situation, with spacers, nebulisers and inhalers used to help get the asthma medication into your lungs.